HoneyDrunkStudios/HoneyDrunk.Vault/HoneyDrunk.Vault/HoneyDrunk.Vault/README.md

 # HoneyDrunk.Vault

-Core secrets and configuration management library with unified provider abstraction.
+Core secrets and configuration management library for HoneyDrunk.OS.
+This package provides the abstractions, caching, orchestration, telemetry, and Kernel lifecycle integration that all Vault providers plug into.

+**This package contains no provider implementations.** It defines the Vault contract, runtime behavior, cache, telemetry, and lifecycle integration used by provider packages.
+Vault itself does not talk to Azure, AWS, files, or configuration—providers do.

 ## Overview

+Vault gives applications a unified, Kernel-aware interface for secrets and configuration no matter where those values live.
+Providers supply the values; Vault handles resilience, caching, lifecycle behavior, and distributed tracing.

-This is the **core package** that provides abstractions, orchestration, caching, and Kernel integration.
-You'll also need at least one provider package (File, Azure Key Vault, AWS, InMemory, or Configuration) to store and retrieve secrets.
+You'll need at least one provider package (File, Azure Key Vault, AWS, InMemory, or Configuration) to store and retrieve secrets.

 **Key Abstractions:**
 - **`ISecretStore`** - Primary interface for accessing secrets (inject this in your services)
 - **`IConfigProvider`** - Typed configuration access with defaults
-- **`IVaultClient`** - Central orchestrator combining secrets and configuration
+- **`IVaultClient`** - Combined orchestrator for secrets and config (use when you need both)
-- **`SecretIdentifier`** - Immutable record for identifying secrets (name + optional version)
+- **`SecretIdentifier`** - Immutable identifier (name + optional version)
-- **`SecretValue`** - Immutable record containing secret value and metadata
+- **`SecretValue`** - Immutable secret data + metadata

+**Application code injects `ISecretStore` and `IConfigProvider`, not `IVaultClient`.** `IVaultClient` is useful when your service needs a unified façade for both secrets and config, but most apps won't need it.

 ## Features

-- **Provider Abstraction**: Works with File, Azure Key Vault, AWS Secrets Manager, Configuration, and In-Memory providers
-- **Kernel Integration**: Lifecycle hooks, health checks, and distributed telemetry
+- **Multiple provider support** (File, Azure, AWS, Configuration, InMemory)
+- **Kernel lifecycle integration** (startup, health, readiness)
-- **Caching**: In-memory caching with configurable TTL and size limits
+- **In-memory caching** with TTL and optional sliding expiration
-- **Resilience**: Retry and circuit breaker policies for production reliability
+- **Retry and circuit breaker** resilience policies
-- **Grid Context**: Distributed tracing and correlation via HoneyDrunk.Kernel
+- **Grid context propagation** for tracing and correlation
-- **Secure Telemetry**: Traces operations without logging secret values
+- **Secure telemetry** (never logs secret values)
+- **Pluggable provider model**

 ## Installation